toulbar2/toulbar2/docs/source/examples/tuto_sudoku_libtb2.rst

 Additional constraints need to be enforced to solve the puzzle.
 In each line, the same number cannot appear twice.
 The same type of constraint occurs for each column.
-Finally, each sub square of size 3x3 located every 3 cells must also not contain duplicates.
+Finally, each sub-square of size 3x3 located every 3 cells must also not contain duplicates.
-The image bellow show an example of a Sudoku grid given with its initial values.
+The image below shows an example of a Sudoku grid given with its initial values.
 The goal is to deduce the other values while verifying the different constraints.

 .. only:: html